animo/awesome-self-sovereign-identity/readme.md

 - [esatus SeLF](https://self-ssi.com/en/) - An institutional agent by esatus.
 - [Evernym Products and Services](https://www.evernym.com/products/) - Various self-sovereign identity projects by Evernym, such as a mobile wallet, a mobile wallet SDK and an end-to-end SSI platform.
 - [Lissi Cloud Agent](https://lissi.id/institutions) - An institutional agent by Lissi hosted in the cloud.
+- [Paradym](https://paradym.id/) - SaaS platform for building your SSI solutions.
 - [Trinsic](https://trinsic.id/) - An end-to-end self sovereign identity platform by Trinsic.
+- [VC on Internet Identity](https://github.com/dfinity/internet-identity/blob/main/docs/vc-spec.md) - A wallet-less and privacy preserving VC protocol built on top Internet Identity on ICP.
 - [Veramo](https://veramo.io/) - APIs for self-sovereign identity.
 - [walt.id](https://walt.id/identity-infrastructure) - Build end-to-end digital identity use cases or applications with ease.
-- [VC on Internet Identity](https://github.com/dfinity/internet-identity/blob/main/docs/vc-spec.md) - A wallet-less and privacy preserving VC protocol built on top Internet Identity on ICP.

 ## 🛠 Tools & Technologies